 The per capita income in West Linn in 2018 was $54,708, which is wealthy relative to Oregon and the nation.
 This equates to an annual income of $218,832 for a family of four.

 West Linn is a somewhat ethnically-diverse city.
 The people who call West Linn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Linn residents report their race to be White, followed by Asian.
-Important ancestries of people in West Linn include English, Irish, Norwegian, and Italian.
+Important ancestries of people in West Linn include English, Irish, Italian, and Norwegian.

 The most common language spoken in West Linn is English.
 Other important languages spoken here include Spanish and Chinese.